 i put all that in my head, let it stew a while, and later that night a song about separated-at-birth conjoined twins who hitchhike out of town after killing their abusive father came pouring out.

-steven came up with the great idea to have a rotating cast of singers here — a different voice delivering each verse.
+then steven got the great idea to have a rotating cast of singers — a different voice delivering each verse.

 there are nine verses to the song. so we were looking at nine different singers. after accepting that the logistics of getting that many people to show up to sing on one song were a little insane, we downsized a bit. decided two or three verses for everyone might work better. and i thought maybe we could all come in together for the last verse, to bring things full circle as a group.